aialferov/r3tmpl/README.md

 ## Usage

-[Rebar3] is obviously needed to use templates.
+Assuming you have Erlang already installed, [Rebar3] is also obviously needed to use templates.
 Download and install:

 ```
 $ wget https://s3.amazonaws.com/rebar3/rebar3